trailofbits/sienna-locomotive/README.md

 #### Via the GUI
 `python3 gui.py` will run the Qt frontend for the fuzzer.
 While it provides a convenient way of invoking the components, it doesn't provide as many configuration options.
 Fortunately, it accepts most of the same command line arguments as the harness, so you can simply pass these in when you invoke the GUI.
-For example: `python3 gui.py -c -f 15 -i 360` will run the gui such that it invokes the fuzzer in continuous mode with a timeout of 15 seconds for each fuzzing run and a timeout of 360 seconds for each triage run.
+For example: `python3 gui.py -f 15 -i 360` will run the gui such that it invokes the fuzzer with a timeout of 15 seconds for each fuzzing run and a timeout of 360 seconds for each triage run.
 However, it does NOT respect the -e flag, nor any of the flags that would be overwritten from the config file if invoked on the harness.

 #### Via the harness
 `python3 harness.py` will run the test application in fuzzing mode.
 By default, the test application will crash after a few fuzzing attempts, so if it doesn't do so when you need it to, you can pass `-a 0` to the harness (as the last argument) and it will crash every time.
 Play around with the command flags to see what else you can do.